 Peas don’t require much fertilizer.
 You can add some sparingly if you think your plants appear to be in need of nutrients.

-But beware of adding too much because peas don’t want or need much nitrogen.
-If you add too much to the soil, you can damage your crop.
+Be sure to use a low-nitrogen fertilizer, because if you add too much nitrogen to the soil, you can damage your crop.

 Peas can attract diseases that form in the soil.
 With this in mind, it is a good idea to rotate your pea crop ever two years.

-Also, it is a good idea to mulch around your peas.
+Also, it’s a good idea to mulch around your peas.
 This will help to keep weeds down, the soil cooler, and moisture in.

 Common Problems with Peas